ipoomzakungi/satangTech-interview-test/problem2/README.md

 Similarly, the `withdraw` function checks the range of the account and also checks the balance of that account.
 If the account exists and has enough balance, the `withdraw` function subtracts the given `money` from the account.

-to use the program , the user can run it through python or in VSCode if it return `OK` it mean the code Pass the test case that I created
+to use the program , the user can run it through terminal by this command `python -m unittest bankSystem.py` or using the VSCode if it return `OK` it mean the code Pass the test case that I created